ricmmartins/azure-governance-made-simple/guide/resource-lock.md

 ## Resource Locks

+Resource Locks are a feature that allows you to avoid accidentally deleting or modifying critical resources.
+The lock overrides any permissions the user might have.

 ![resource-lock](../images/resource-lock.png)

 When you apply a lock on a parent scope, all resources within that scope inherit the same lock.
 Even the features you add later inherit the parent's lock.
 The most restrictive block on inheritance takes precedence.